AdaCore/gnatstudio/docs/users_guide/extending.rst

   arguments for the hook will be passed to the action, and are available as :command:`%N`.
 In the following example, the message "Just executed the
   hook: project_changed" is printed in the :guilabel:`Shell` console.
-  We're defining the action to be executed inline, but it could be defined in a separate XML customization file::
+  We are defining the action to be executed inline, but it could be defined in a separate XML customization file::

     GPS> parse_xml """<action name="my_action"><shell>echo "Just executed the hook"</shell></action_name>"""